LookHere: Vision Transformers with Directed Attention Generalize and Extrapolate: Experiments

-For each configuration, we train a ViT-B/$16$ on $99\%$ of the ImageNet training set, holding the last $1\%$ as a validation set called ``minival'', following \cite{how, minival} (see Appendix \ref{appn:training_vits} for other hyperparameters).
-We train all models from scratch for $150$ epochs.
+Our $80$ training runs result from the following Cartesian product: For each configuration, we train a ViT-B/$16$ on $99\%$ of the ImageNet training set, holding the last $1\%$ as a validation set called ``minival'', following \cite{how, minival} (see Appendix \ref{appn:training_vits} for other hyperparameters).
+We train all models from scratch for $150$ epochs on $224^2$ px images.
 Our results are competitive and sometimes surpass ViTs trained for much longer, which validates our setup.
 The best models (according to minival accuracy), among our $8$-run hyperparameter sweep per method, are always trained using $3$-Augment \cite{revenge}, a $3.0 \cdot 10^{-3}$ learning rate, and a $0.05$ weight decay.